mk306/pyGPs/README.md

 ---------------------------------------------------
 ACKNOWLEDGEMENTS

-The following persons actively developed and/or helped to improve this software: Daniel Marthaler, Shan Huang, Roman Garnett, Hannes Nickisch, Zhao Xu and Kristian Kersting.
+The following persons actively developed and/or helped to improve this software: Daniel Marthaler, Shan Huang, Roman Garnett, Maciej Kurek, Hannes Nickisch, Zhao Xu and Kristian Kersting.

 ---------------------------------------------------